My story ...

 The name Buttongrass Studio is inspired by the magnificent button grass meadows in south west wilderness of Tasmania where beautiful animals such as the emu wren and wombat live.

-These days I'm experimenting with painting - less detail, more passion and broader themes - like species extinction, climate change and the movement of people and animals across landscapes.
+I'm now experimenting with painting (oils and acrylics) - less detail, more passion and broader themes - like species extinction, climate change and the movement of people and animals across landscapes.